top of page

 Construction and design of graving drydocks

 Modern graving drydocks use reinforced concrete, with strong walls and steel gates to keep water out.
 Their rectangular shape makes the most of space and fits a variety of vessel sizes.
 Building them involves digging the area, laying a concrete base, and putting up walls and gates.
 Systems for pumping water control the dock's water level during vessel docking and undocking.
 The size of graving drydocks depends on their purpose and the vessels they serve.
-For instance, China's Dalian COSCO shipyard has the longest dry dock at 700 meters.
-It can handle over 200 ships a year of different types.

 Advantages and disadvantages of graving drydocks

 Graving drydocks have several benefits over other types.
 They are on land, making it easy to bring in supplies and services.
-They're great for big repairs, upgrades, and changes.
+They're efficient for big repairs, upgrades, and changes.
 They can also handle bigger vessels than floating drydocks or marine railways, saving costs for similar-sized ships.
 But, graving drydocks have their downsides.
 Getting vessels in and out takes time because the dock must be filled and emptied.
 As they get older, they cost more to maintain.
 Regular upkeep is needed to keep the concrete strong and the gates and pumps working right.

 Advantages